 As summer approaches, vacations and traveling become a reality.
-Many people love to travel; some prefer to travel on the ground, where others may prefer traveling by air or sea.
+Many people love to travel; some prefer to travel on the ground, while others may prefer traveling by air or sea.
 However you choose to take your vacation, chances are your body may not enjoy all the traveling as much as your mind!
 Here are some tips for alleviating stress on your mind AND body during times of travel through the great big sky and the wild world of airports!

 Traveling Yogi Essentials to Pack: Some of my favorite items to travel with.